Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Implementation Details

 \section{Implementation Details}

-We conduct experiments on 1 GeForce RTX 2080 Ti GPU.
+We conduct experiments on 1 GeForce RTX 2080 Ti GPU with 12G memory except the zero-shot evaluation on RNA/DNA-ligand affinity which needs 2 GPUs.
 Each model is trained with Adam optimizer and exponential learning rate decay.
 To avoid unstable checkpoints from early training stages, we select the latest checkpoint from the saved top-$k$ checkpoints on the validation set for testing.
 Since the number of blocks varies a lot in different samples, we set a upperbound of the number of blocks to form a dynamic batch instead of using a static batch size.
-We use $k=9$ for constructing the k-nearest neighbor graph in \textsection~\ref{sec:repr}.
+We use $k=9$ for constructing the k-nearest neighbor graph in \textsection~\ref{sec:repr} and set the size of the RBF kernel ($d_{\text{rbf}}$) to 32.
 We give the description of the hyperparameters in Table~\ref{tab:descparam} and their values for each task in Table~\ref{tab:hyperparam}.